fbpx

 The Terrifying Phone Call That Changed Everything

-I won’t forget my wake-up call when Mrs. Summers, the school principal, alerted me about an incident involving my son, Owen.
+I won’t forget my wake-up call when the school principal alerted me about an incident involving my son, Owen.
 His teacher was swiftly removed from the classroom, prompting a CPS investigation into marks on his arms.
 Earlier that week, my 5-year-old, diagnosed with moderate autism and severe ADHD, returned home with visible injuries.
 Upon inquiry, the teacher claimed he ran into a partition, and the matter was dismissed.
 Only after a paraeducator reported my concerns to the principal did action unfold.

 I always thought I would go “mama bear” if anyone ever laid a hand on my child.
-When that time came, I questioned it, but didn’t want to be that “annoying mom of the troubled kid”.
-After the incident, I realized I allowed the school district to transfer my son from a general to self-contained classroom.
+When that time came, I questioned it, but I didn’t want to be that “annoying mom of the troubled kid.”
+After the incident, I realized I had allowed the school district to transfer my son from a general to a self-contained classroom.
 I trusted the teacher in the autism classroom had proper experience, enough support, and open communication with me.
 I believed the school district had my son’s best interest at heart.
 This event made me realize that I am my son’s most powerful force for advocacy.
 I fight for him, understanding his capabilities, when to push, and when his needs aren’t met.
 I realized I can’t rely on others for his best education; I must ensure the optimal learning experience.

 Advocating for My Kids’ Success